Tag Archives: API

 With PowerShell – not so simple.

 “Get-PnPTenantSite” cmdlet returns a site object but the object does not have “Created” field.
-It’s a web property.
+It’s a web property (not site property).
 But to get a web object – you have to connect separately to each site and get root web object to check when the web was created.
 For small environments it is possible, for large environments it can take days… And still not nice.

 “Get-PnPTenantSite” with “-Filter” option would help, but “…Currently, you can filter by these properties: Owner, Template, LockState, Url.”